how long does hair grow in a year

 For roughly 2 to 5 months, your strands stay in place, neither growing nor falling out, while new hair gets ready to emerge.
 This phase accounts for around 10% of your hair at any given time.
 The telogen phase explains why shedding isn’t constant—it’s part of your hair’s natural rhythm.

-The normal hair growth rate is around half an inch per month.
-Multiply that by 12, and you’re looking at about 6 inches per year—give or take, depending on your genetic and environmental hand.
+This can vary depending on your genetics, age, health, and environment.
 For most people, this is the baseline, the average hair growth per year that the follicles faithfully deliver.
 But before you start measuring your strands with a ruler, there’s more to the story.

 If you’re wondering how your hair growth rate per month stacks up, remember that these figures represent averages, not absolutes.
 Variability is the name of the game when it comes to human biology.
 So, understanding your hair’s unique growth rhythm can help you set realistic expectations and fine-tune your care routine for optimal results.